 As a consumer, I always glance and sometimes buy coupons from daily deal websites like Groupon and Living Social.
 It is hard to pass up a great deal that is emailed to you everyday.
 As a business owner, I have always questioned whether the ROI (Return on Investment) is worth it.
 I have spoken with lots of businesses that say they often break-even on the coupon offer because they have to give a large portion of the proceeds back to the daily deal websites in fees and they have to sell a lot of coupons.
 Despite the low ROI on the coupon, as a business owner, you might think as long as you break-even you might be able to earn new customers that become repeat buyers so it is still worth it.
 Although the jury is still out on this new marketing tactic, I am starting to question the true ROI.
 Check out this new article published in the Business Daily and share your thoughts with us.

 Fundraisers can be a daunting and difficult task.
 Some organizations don’t provide good marketing and sales tools to help sell the product or service which only makes it more difficult to raise funds.
 Whether you are parent raising funds for your kids' schools or sports team, or you are passionate about a charitable organization, put on your creative hat and come up with something new and different.
 For example, the school my kids attend has a big magazine drive each year.
 The magazines are expensive and how many people actually have subscriptions to magazines anymore with the prevalence of digital media in our daily lives.
 This makes for a terrible product, horrible pricing model, and ultimately a difficult sale.
 My kids have to prey on our closest family members for a sympathy purchase which of course includes the biggest sympathy purchase from Mom and Dad.
 I now have enough magazines subscriptions in my house to open up a periodical section in my office.
 Making matters worse, the school only provides each kid with a hard copy catalog of magazines, some black and white flyers, and access to a terrible online ordering system.
 A bad product coupled with a bad marketing strategy leads to frustrated parents that just complain every year come fundraising time and frustrated kids that can't sell magazines to win their $.05 rubber ducky necklace.
-I can probably buy a bag of 100 rubber ducks from china for a fraction of the cost
+I can probably buy a bag of 100 rubber ducks from china for

 I just wanted to send out a big THANK YOU to Bluegrass IT Services.
 My computer recently got a bad virus called SMART HDD and the experts at Bluegrass IT Servies saved the day.
 This is an UGLY virus and it completely shuts down your system.
 I thought for several days that I had completely lost all my files and programs on my computer.
 I actually went computer shopping, anticipating that I was going to have to start all over.
 Thankfully, four days after the virus attacked the team at Bluegrass IT Services got it back up and running.
 Here is a link to more information on the virus from Bluegrass IT Services.
 Also, remember to back up your files to an online backup system such as Carbonite or IDrive.
 Double check to make sure your backups are working.
 I had set Carbonite to back up the wrong folders on my computer and for several days I feared that I was going to lose thousand of work files.